-There were a total of 2097 males and 635 females held out of practices and contests due to a head injury, for a total of 22,672 and 7,845 days respectively.
-This means that the male athletes were held out on an average of 10.8 days per incident and females were held out 12.4 days.
-This was up from the previous year when males were on average held out 6.5 days and females 10.4 days.
+There were a total of 2,220 males and 827 females held out of practices and contests due to a head injury, for a total of 25,454 and 9,895 days respectively.
+This means that the male athletes were held out on an average of 11.5 days per incident and females were held out 11.6 days.
 This does show a good correlation to the gradual return-to-play guidelines which indicate at a minimum 7-day return rate.
+The number of days that a student missed class time still remains a low number compared to the total number of days missed in the sport or activity.
+A major point of emphasis this year will be on Return to Learn and the policies and procedures that should be put in place.